Jausmy/Work-Location-Influence/README.md

 ### Data Analysis Techniques
 The following data analysis techniques were employed:
 -	Comparative Analysis: We compared key metrics and trends across different work locations to identify any significant differences or patterns.
 This involved grouping data by work location and analyzing metrics such as stress levels, mental health conditions, work-life balance ratings, and productivity changes.
--	Trend Analysis: We analyzed trends in stress levels, mental health conditions, and productivity changes over time to identify any emerging issues or areas for improvement.
-This involved visualizing trends over time to identify any significant changes or patterns.
 -	Segmentation Analysis: We segmented the data by job role and work location to understand the specific needs and challenges of different employee groups.
-This involved grouping data by job role within each work location and analyzing key metrics to identify any significant differences or trends.
+This involved grouping data by job role within each work location and analyzing work life balance to identify any significant differences or trends.
 -	Diagnostic Analysis: This analysis was used to identify the root cause of the higher stress levels reported by remote employees.
 By examining various factors such as social isolation, lack of access to support resources, or challenges with work-life balance, we aimed to understand the underlying reasons for this trend.

 ## Future Considerations for Data Analysis
 In the future, we can leverage additional data analysis techniques to further refine our understanding of employee well-being and productivity.
 These techniques include:
--	Text Analysis: This technique can be used to analyze employee feedback and survey responses to identify key themes and sentiments related to work arrangements, well-being, and productivity.
+-	Feedback Analysis: This technique can be used to analyze employee feedback and survey responses to identify key themes and sentiments related to work arrangements, well-being, and productivity.
 By extracting insights from unstructured data such as employee comments and suggestions, we can gain a deeper understanding of employee needs and identify areas for improvement.
 -	Sentiment Analysis: This method relies on natural language processing to determine whether the unstructured data represents positive or negative emotions.
 By analyzing employee sentiment towards different work arrangements, policies, or initiatives, we can identify areas where employee satisfaction is high or low and make data-driven decisions to improve the overall employee experience.
 -	Network Analysis: This technique can be used to analyze communication patterns and social connections among employees, particularly in remote or hybrid work environments.
 By understanding how employees interact and collaborate, we can identify potential communication barriers, promote team cohesion, and optimize virtual collaboration strategies.